 You have to read the product description carefully, though, because many of those available have the floss colors printed.
 The one I recommend you invest in is the DMC Color Card containing the actual floss threads.

 Another good investment is an OttLite or other lamp that simulates daylight.
 Colors look differently under a standard lamp than they do under these lights.
 I’ve actually found two different colors wound on the same bobbin, because I was using a regular lamp when I did it.
-Besides being easier on your eyes, it actually makes that much of a difference when viewing colors.
+Besides being easier on your eyes, it actually makes a big difference when viewing colors.

 How do you choose the right colors?